Queen Anne's Lace Sterling Silver RingDesigner: Adela Cremene

 This ring is made of 925 sterling silver, with the resin poured in a setting.
-We chose a bright red as background, to highlight and complete the delicate color and details of the flower.
+We chose black as a background, to highlight and complete the delicate color and details of the flower.

 The flowers of 'Daucus carota', commonly known as 'Queen Anne's lace' (or "wild carrot"), adorn the hills and mountains around Brasov, all summer long.

 It is so called because the flower resembles lace; the red flower in the center is thought to represent a blood droplet where Queen Anne pricked herself with a needle when she was making the lace.